“If you want to change your life you have to raise your standards.” — Tony Robbins

 You can raise your standards regardless of how much money you make.
 It’s not about the money, it’s about your mindset.

 Different people have different values.
-We can have high standards in some area of our lives while we may avoid the other areas.
+We can have high standards in some areas of our lives while we may avoid the other areas.

 The five major areas of life where you can raise your standards: